segmentio/segment-docs/src/connections/destinations/catalog/mixpanel/index.md

 If the group call **does not** have a group trait that matches the Group Identifier Traits setting, then the event will be ignored.

-If you'd like to connect a Track call with a Group in Mixpanel, simply send the Group's ID as a property on the Track call named `$group_id`.
+If you'd like to connect a track call to a group call in Mixpanel, send the group's ID as a property on the track call named `$group_id`.

 ### Group using Device-mode